 A traditional IRA is a retirement savings plan that provides an upfront tax break.
 Contributions to a traditional IRA are made before the deduction of taxes, so the earnings on the amount in the IRA aren't taxed until the money is taken out.

-If you’re at least 59 and a half years old, you can withdraw money from your traditional IRA without penalties.
+Employees can withdraw money from their traditional IRA without penalties if they’re at least 59 and a half years old.
 However, generally speaking, anyone younger than 59 and a half is subject to a 10% early withdrawal penalty if they take any funds out of their account.

 A Roth IRA differs from the traditional IRA in that its contributions are made with money that has already been taxed.
 Also, qualified distributions after retirement are free of income tax.

-For many individuals, there’s a good possibility that they will be in a higher income tax bracket when retiring.
-If that’s the case, even though the upfront tax break will be lost, a Roth IRA would be preferable over a traditional IRA because higher taxes may be avoided in the future.
+For many individuals, there's a good possibility that they will be in a higher income tax bracket when retiring.
+If that's the case, even though your employees will lose the upfront tax break, a Roth IRA would be preferable over a traditional IRA because they may avoid higher taxes in the future.

-Another perk of Roth IRAs is that there are more circumstances in which contributions can be taken out without having to pay taxes or a penalty.
+Another perk of Roth IRAs is that there are more circumstances in which your employees can take out contributions without paying taxes or a penalty.

 Certain qualified distributions are free from penalties and taxes if:

 - The investor is at least 59 1/2 years old

 - The investor is purchasing their first home